iamclock/web-application-security/README.md

-# Web Applications Security Testing
+# Web Application Security

 ## Course Description

-This is an introductory course on «Web Applications Security Testing» is teached to students of the «Computer Security» speciality in [National Research Tomsk State University](http://en.tsu.ru/) on the [Information Security and Cryptography Department](http://isc.tsu.ru).
+This is an introductory course on «Web Application Security» is teached to students of the «Computer Security» speciality in [National Research Tomsk State University](http://en.tsu.ru/) on the [Information Security and Cryptography Department](http://isc.tsu.ru).

 ### Getting Started With Burp Suite